PedramElmi/PedramElmi/README.md

 ### About
-- I'm a BIM developer with a passion for creating innovative solutions for the construction industry
-- I have an MSc degree in Construction Engineering and Management from K. N. Toosi University of Technology
-- My main interest is construction automation and how it can improve the efficiency and quality of projects
-- I'm always eager to learn new skills and tools to improve my performance and deliver high-quality results
+As a BIM developer, I'm enthusiastic about developing pioneering solutions for the construction industry.
+I have a master's in Construction Engineering and Management from K.N.
+Toosi University of Technology.
+My primary focus is construction automation and how it can enhance project efficiency and quality.
+I'm always keen to acquire new skills and tools to elevate my performance and provide top-quality outcomes.

 ### Skills